manoa-clubs-finder/manoa-clubs-finder.github.io/index.md

 ## Community Feedback

 We are interested in your experience using Manoa Clubs Finder!
 If you would like, please take a couple of minutes to fill out the [Manoa Clubs Finder Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSdTZstgumOwQexxq4t9Ax4-_o3eCTdFLJ3gSHCjZxQBMfPI4Q/viewform?usp=pp_url).
-It contains only five short questions and will help us understand how to improve the system.
+It contains only five short questions and will help us understand how to improve the web application.

 ## Developer Guide